 A funny thing happened on my way home from a weekend of publishers’ panels at my local anime convention: I realized that my most anticipated releases weren’t comics.
-There’s no shortage of great manga being released in 2017, but this summer and fall will see a bumper crop of manga-adjacent nonfiction and original fiction.
-Join me, (fellow) nerds!
+There’s no shortage of great manga being released in 2017, but this summer and fall will see a bumper crop of books about manga, nonfiction and original fiction.
+Join me, (fellow) nerds in this list of books about manga!

 Manga in Theory and Practice by Hirohiko Araki (VIZ)